 Files should be transferred to and from the OVOC server using any SFTP/SCP file transfer application.
-Refer to the One Voice Operations Center Server IOM appendix for such instructions.
+Refer to Appendix Transferring Files in the IOM manual.

 All OVOC and device information available for the NMS and other Northbound interfaces including Topology, Performance and Backup data is located in the OVOC server machine under the folder /NBIF.
 This folder can be accessed using HTTPS browsing by entering the URL https:// <OVOC server IP>/NBIF in your Web browser.
 For more information, refer to the One Voice Operations Center Integration with Northbound Interfaces Guide.